 Our program is a surgically-focused inpatient and outpatient program - within an advanced wound healing center - that specializes in treating patients with limb-threatening conditions, such as diabetic foot ulcers/infections and peripheral arterial disease.
 Diabetic foot complications are among the most complex to treat and require a coordinated, organized approach from a team of specialists with advanced training.
 The good news is that up to 80% of amputations due to diabetic complications are preventable with an integrated approach to treatment.

-When Should I Call the Amputation Prevention Center?
+When Should I Call Rose Advanced Wound Care?

 Time is of the essence when trying to save your limb.
-Any time you have a sore or wound on your lower extremity that concerns you, talk to your physician or contact our Amputation Prevention Center in Denver for an evaluation.
+Any time you have a sore or wound on your lower extremity that concerns you, talk to your physician or contact our center in Denver for an evaluation.